-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) follow social distancing rules and to wear a face covering when on public transport; Families who use public transport have been referred to safer travel guidance for passengers which includes guidance on how to wear a face covering.
-Spread of Covid-19 when arriving at school Staff, pupils, household members, members of the public Potential spread of infectious disease Pupils stranded or missing Parents/carers are requested not to enter school unless absolutely necessary and by appointment only.
-When it is necessary for parent/carer to enter the school building they will be instructed to follow handwashing and social distancing guidelines and wear a mask if they are able to do so; Face to face appointments with parents will only be arranged when it is in the essential and best interest of the child to do so.
-These will take place in the cabin in a socially distanced environment.
-Arrangements are in place for parents/carers to drop off and collect children at specified times, without physically entering the premises e.g. e drop-off with staff on the playground, parents leave children at the kitchen gate/ front gate; Staff are placed at/on the playground, bike racks, small gate and large playground gates to help remind parents to keep socially distant and to ensure pupil safety as they arrive and leave the school grounds.
-One parent only must accompany their child to the school entrance; A covered bin is in place for non-reusable face coverings on arrival at the school grounds; The contents of the bin will be disposed of as normal domestic waste unless the wearer has symptoms of Covid-19 in which case it will be disposed of in line with the guidance on cleaning for non-healthcare settings; All staff and pupils wash their hands thoroughly with warm, running water and hand soap for at least 20 seconds on arrival at school.
-Transmission of Covid-19 Staff, pupils, visitors, Potential spread of Good hand hygiene and the need to wash hands more frequently is
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) guidance for passengers which includes guidance on how to wear a face covering.
+Spread of Covid-19 when arriving at school Staff, pupils, household members, members of the public Potential spread of infectious disease Pupils stranded or missing • Parents/carers are requested not to enter school unless absolutely necessary and by appointment only.
+When it is necessary for parent/carer to enter the school building they will be instructed to follow handwashing and social distancing guidelines and wear a mask if they are able to do so; • Face to face appointments with parents will only be arranged when it is in the essential and best interest of the child to do so.
+These will take place in the cabin in a socially distanced environment. • Arrangements are in place for parents/carers to drop off and collect children at specified times, without physically entering the premises e.g. e drop-off with staff on the playground, parents leave children at the kitchen gate/ front gate; • Staff are placed at/on the playground, bike racks, small gate and large playground gates to help remind parents to keep socially distant and to ensure pupil safety as they arrive and leave the school grounds.
+One parent only must accompany their child to the school entrance; A covered bin is in place for non-reusable face coverings on arrival at the school grounds; • The contents of the bin will be disposed of as normal domestic waste unless the wearer has symptoms of Covid-19 in which case it will be disposed of in line with the guidance on cleaning for non-healthcare settings ; • All staff and pupils wash their hands thoroughly with warm, running water and hand soap for at least 20 seconds on arrival at school.
+Transmission of Covid-19 through insufficient personal hygiene Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Good hand hygiene and the need to wash hands more frequently is promoted around school; Staff, pupils and visitors are instructed to wash hands when they arrive at school, when they return from breaks, when they change rooms, before